quicwg/base-drafts/draft-ietf-quic-tls.md

 another key update can be initiated.

-While only one send key is used at a time, an endpoint SHOULD retain at least two receive keys during key update so that it can unprotect packets arriving out-of-order.
+While only one send key is used at a time, an endpoint SHOULD retain at least two receive keys during a key update so that it can unprotect packets arriving out-of-order.

-An endpoint can detect which receive key to use by tracking the lowest packet number among the packets received with the currently active key phase.
+An endpoint determines which receive key to use by tracking the lowest packet number among the packets received with the currently active key phase.
 If a packet is received that has a different KEY_PHASE bit and a lower packet number than this value, the endpoint uses the old receive keys for unprotecting the